 To counteract the stripper, rinse the whole deck with normal water after you’ve power-washed or scrubbed the deck by hand.
 Remove the plastic you placed over the plants and grass immediately after you are done cleaning the deck.
 Use clean water to spray down the siding of the house to make sure no stripper splashed up on the home.
 Allow the deck to dry after the cleaning for about 48 hours.
 If it rains, wait another 48 hours before proceeding with the next steps.

 When the deck is clean and has dried, you may want to reseal it.
 With this step you have quite a few choices.
 The first choice being the type of finish you are going to use.

 - Clear Stain.
-This stain shows off the wood’s natural color, but it doesn’t offer protection from the sun’s rays.
+This shows off the wood’s natural color, but it doesn’t offer sun protection.

 - Tinted Stain.
 They usually last a couple of years.